websmurf/vue2-notify/README.md

 # Notify

-A simple bootstrap styled Vue component for notifications.
+A simple bootstrap|bulma styled Vue component for notifications.
 Compatible with Vue 2.x

 ## Requirements